MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 To remove a group policy assignment, on the **Group policy assignment** tab of the policy page, select the group assignment, and then select **Remove**.

-To change the ranking of a group assignment, you have to first unassign the policy from the group.
-On the **Group policy assignment** tab of the policy page, select the group assignment, and then select **Remove**.
+To change the ranking of a group assignment, you have to first remove the group policy assignment.
 Then, follow the steps above to assign the policy to a group.

 ### Using PowerShell